mediremi/rust-plus-golang/README.md

 and [Rust's FFI capabilities](https://doc.rust-lang.org/book/ffi.html), we can call Rust code from Go.

-To ways of achieving this are presented in this repository: with a dynamic library, and with a static library.
+Two ways of achieving this are presented in this repository: with a dynamic library, and with a static library.

 ## Running the example code